benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 app.UseAntiforgery(); // Add this line.
 ```

-The antiforgery token boilerplate is a little verbose but necessary in order to be able to send form posts.
+The antiforgery token razorbboilerplate is a little verbose but necessary in order to be able to send form posts.
-Essentially, we need to inject the current `HttpContext` and `IAntiforgery` service into a component, which I have named `HtmxAntiforgeryToken.razor`, generate the tokens,
+Essentially, we need to inject the current `HttpContext` and `IAntiforgery` service into a component, which I have named `HtmxAntiforgeryToken.razor`, then generate the tokens,
 and finally include a hidden `input` with the token values so that the form post can include them.
+This looks like the below.

 ```csharp
 <!-- Features/Shared/HtmxAntiforgeryToken.razor -->